MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P05-Deleting-Comments-With-AJAX/content.md

 ```

 You got POST down, and now you've successfully **used `AJAX` requests via `Axios` to do DELETE actions to the server!** You also got more practice **creating client-side scripts using JavaScript, and using a Feature Branch strategy**.
 One more User Story to go!

+# Feedback and Review - 2 minutes

+**We promise this won't take longer than 2 minutes!**

+Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/jAxU2lxXIWHh4AIq1)

+This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.